REU Program

 I am a senior and will graduate in May.
 Am I still eligible for your program?

-Can I take a part-time job in the summer while I am participating in the REU program?
+Can I take a part-time job and/or take summer classes while participating in the REU program?

-I’d like to attend my sister’s wedding in Texas on July 10, and as a result, may miss a day or two of the program.
+I have external/personal activities that may result into missing a day or two of the program.
 Will this be a problem?

 In general, participants are expected to be in residence during the full period of the REU program, May 30-Aug 4th.
 Occasional absences may be approved in advance with the Program Coordinator.